 After the ms Statendam and the ms Ryndam were sold in November 2015 to P&O Cruises Australia, Holland America Line has extended the 2015-2016 series with a tile on which both ships no longer appear.

 After the two previous series, issued as Delft blue reproductions of oil paintings of the present cruise fleet by maritime painter Stephen J. Card, the Holland America Line has choosen again for more progressive graphic designs from Goedewaagen designer Sander Alblas for the 2017-2018 series (7 pieces).
 In these new designs Alblas has incorporated in a playful manner ship portraits of the different cruise classes together with the constant changing line profile of hotel New York, the former headquarters in Rotterdam.

-Below the newest tile from the Mariner Collection 2019.
+Below the newest tiles from the Mariner Collection 2019.
 A new edition of the 2017-2018 series will be issued, this time without the indication “ms”.
 In both series a shift in tonality is visible; thereby, it concerns a somewhat lighter blue, an esthetic choice.
 Personally, I find greyblue which corresponds to the earlier editions nicer; however, this is a company policy and ultimately Holland America Line’s choice.
-As soon as new tiles in this series are handed out, you can find them here.
+The Mariner Collection consists of 154 tiles.

 For the 2021-2022 series (again arranged by class) the Holland America Line has chosen for depictions of sea monsters.
 The corner ornamentations refer to the crown of the Statue of Liberty in New York.
 The crown consists of seven points symbolizing the seven continents and oceans.
 With the release of this series (4 tiles) the Mariner Collection is comprised of 158 tiles.